Non-Conforming Building Products

 If you are a tenant in the building or own a unit in the building, contact the building owner, building manager or body corporate official and alert them of your concerns.

 If you are a building owner, we advise you to contact a building industry professional to help you assess whether your building has potentially combustible cladding.

 Owners should engage an industry professional to help you to assess the cladding on your building and if necessary, suggest a rectification method.
 Mitigation measures may include the installation of a fire engineering or performance solution, such as an extended sprinkler system or by complete or targeted removal of any non-compliant materials.

-If you do not already know a suitable fire engineer or building certifier, a list is available from industry peak bodies, including:
+If you do not already know a suitable fire engineer, a list is available from industry peak bodies, including:

 - Fire Protection Association Australia – phone 1300 731 922 – www.fpaa.com.au/provider

 - National Fire Industry Association – phone (07) 3882 6924- www.nfia.com.au

 - Engineers Australia – phone 1300 653 113 www.engineersaustralia.org.au

 - Board of Professional Engineers (Qld) – phone (07) 3210 3100